Skip to main content

 4) Security and Scalability

-One strenght that is always unanimously given to Drupal is security, it is agreed to be the more secure and scalable platform.
+One strength that is always unanimously given to Drupal is security.
+It is agreed to be the more secure and scalable platform.
 This is why so many government websites from across the world are built with Drupal.
 Among the most dedicated Drupal users are governments from around the world.
 Let's start with Nigeria, some of Nigerian government websites that use Drupal include the Ministry of Science and Technology - National Office for Technology Acquisition and Promotion, the Ministry of Finance - Joint Tax Board (JTB), the Ministry of Finance - Tax Appeal Tribunal, Yobe State Government, Nigeria Police AcademyNigerian Bar AssociationNigeria Sovereign Investment Authority and others.

 Next, the United States.
 The Obama administration moved The White House website to Drupal in 2009 in a landmark win for opensource software.
 In 2017 the Trump government moved the site to Wordpress.
 Aside from whitehouse.gov, DigitalGov gives list of Content Management Systems used by US government agencies.
 You will find how extensively the US government use Drupal from the list, check the link.
 Other sites from the US: The Empire State Building.